← More articles in Cold Email

 Behavioral Triggers

 Behavioral triggers prompt emails based on a lead's actions, helping you align your message with their interests.
-For example, if someone visits a product page but doesn’t make a purchase, a follow-up email offering additional information or a discount feels personalized.
+If someone visits a product page but doesn't make a purchase, a follow-up email offering additional information or a discount feels personalized and timely.

-Similarly, when a prospect downloads a resource, like an eBook, sending a related guide or webinar invite continues the engagement.
-This approach makes your outreach feel like a tailored continuation of the prospect's experience.
+When a prospect downloads a resource like an eBook, sending a related guide or webinar invite continues the conversation naturally.
+This approach makes your outreach feel like a tailored continuation of the prospect's experience, not a generic blast.

 Time-Based Triggers